tomara-x/quartz/doc/its_better_if_you_donts.md

 there's no cleaning! when you open a scene the old one will still be there! you can either select everything and press `delete` then load the new scene. or open a new quartz window.

 ### run at default update rate if you don't need it
-by default the update rate is 60hz focused and 30hz unfocused. you can change that to something lower if you aren't doing anything that needs smooth visual updating. try loading the `lowcpu` scene which is an extreme of 0.01hz but still responsive to input. it saves energy, but keep in mind that it can interfere with the things that need immediate updating. `rise`/`fall` can malfunction
+by default the update rate is 60hz focused and 30hz unfocused. you can change that to something lower if you aren't doing anything that needs smooth visual updating. try loading the `lowcpu` scene which is an extreme of 0.01hz but still responsive to input. it saves energy, but keep in mind that it can interfere with the things that need immediate updating. `rise`/`fall` will malfunction

 ### work without saving
 there is no undo!